-When you need a break from hiking a visit Animas Fork, a ghost town located 15 miles northeast of Silverton on County Road 2, is an interesting option.
+When you need a break from hiking a visit Animas Forks, a ghost town located 15 miles northeast of Silverton on County Road 2, is an interesting option.
 A surprising number of buildings and mining structure still stand at the site, inhabited from the 1870’s to the 1920’s.
 BLM plaques describe the structures and the history of the town.
 The dirt road leading to the site is accessible to passenger vehicles.

 Another good diversion is the drive to Ouray along the 24-mile stretch of Highway 550 dubbed the Million Dollar Highway.
 The drive features incredible mountain scenery, deep canyons, sheer cliffs and numerous mining ruins.
 Ouray (7,746-ft.) is a pretty little Victorian town nestled beneath a dramatic granite amphitheater and surrounded by 12,000-ft. plus peaks.
 See the Ouray section of the guide for more information.

 A tour of the Old Hundred Mine is a great option for a rainy day.
 To reach the mine travel 4 miles northeast from Silverton on County Road 2.
 Turn right onto Country Road 4A and follow the signs for 0.75 miles to the mine.
 The tour takes visitors 1,500-ft into a gold mine for demonstrations of mining equipment and operations.

 Self guided tours are available at the Mayflower Gold Mill, a National Historic Landmark located 2 miles northeast of Silverton on County Road 2.
 The tour explains the operation of the largely intact Mill that processed gold and silver for almost a half century.